A word from IC Founders:

 Bringing uninvited guests to class.

-Inappropriate conduct will not be tolerated and will result in removal from class.
-Depending on the severity of a conduct problem a student may be removed from a class at any time.
+Consequences will vary depending on the severity of a conduct problem.
+Particularly unruly or disruptive behavior will result in a student being removed entirely from a class and not permitted to enroll in future classes.
 Refunds will not be given to students who are removed from a class due to conduct.

 For information about making up absences, please see the Absence Make Up policy.